PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

 ---------------------------

 Sometimes, it is preferable to import a single operation from a framework instead of an entire quantum circuit.
-This lightweight approach can save you some keystrokes and also serve as a helpful crutch for debugging or understanding an individual component of a circuit.
+This can save you some keystrokes and serve as a helpful crutch for understanding an individual component of a circuit.

 Presently, only Qiskit `SparsePauliOp
 <https://docs.quantum.ibm.com/api/qiskit/qiskit.quantum_info.SparsePauliOp>`__ operators can be
 imported into PennyLane.
-To do so, first define a ``SparsePauliOp``:
+To see this in action, we first define a ``SparsePauliOp``:

 .. code-block:: python